 Check out the full back catalogue of podcast episodes to discover insights and anecdotes from AWS, Dell Technologies, S&P Global, Investec, and more.

-In this episode, Katherine Lucas, Head of Platform Marketing at State Street, shares her advice for gaining and maintaining first mover advantage based on her experience of launching AlphaTM, a first-of-its-kind investment servicing platform, building the global messaging and leading the go to market strategy.
+State Street's Katherine Lucas shares her advice for gaining and maintaining first mover advantage based on her experience of launching AlphaTM, building the global messaging and leading the go to market strategy.